 PFAS News & Actions in Dane County

-We will discuss how eating fish and touching water from Starkweather Creek can affect your health.
-We will share results of the PFAS tests from Starkweather Creek fish.
-The meetings are the same but will be held twice.
+We discussed how eating fish and touching water from Starkweather Creek can affect your health.
+We shared results of the PFAS tests from Starkweather Creek fish.

 Identified Sources of PFAS Contamination & Remediation Plans